codegoddy/backend-roadmap-week1/Day 2/README.md

 - **Foundation for Frameworks:** Most backend frameworks (like Django, Flask, FastAPI) are built on OOP principles.
 Understanding classes is essential for using them effectively.

 ---

-## 📅 Next: Day 3 — Advanced OOP & Data Persistence

-Tomorrow, the plan is to explore more advanced OOP concepts and learn how to make my application data persistent by saving it to and loading it from files.